 Crisis On Infinite Earths, Secret Wars, Spider-Verse, and countless more tales of multiversal mishaps and machinations would not exist without the work of Gardner Fox and Carmine Infantino in The Flash of Two Worlds.

 While some of the storytelling amounts to little more than some Silver Age shenanigans, the story introduced the very idea of a multiverse populated with different versions of the characters readers knew and loved.
 This at the time unheard-of comic book concept enabled DC to revive many Golden Age heroes and bring them face-to-face with their contemporary incarnations.

 The Flash of Two Worlds was unprecedented in its era and remains a classic that brought all new possibilities to comic book storytelling.

 2. Crisis on Infinite Earths

 "Have to keep running... no matter how much it hurts..."

 Crisis on Infinite Earths packed in its fair share of heroic moments, but arguably none was greater than Barry Allen's sacrifice on the precipice of what seemed to be imminent defeat at the hands of the Anti-Monitor.

 Yeah, in modern stories superhero deaths can be a cheap plot device - but with Marv Wolfman and George Perez at the height of their powers, not only is this an all-time Barry Allen Flash moment, it's a highwater mark for impactful storytelling in event comics.

 It might seem a little on-the-nose to see Wally confront his legacy in such a direct way, but superhero comics thrive on making those sorts of conflicts tangible.
-With this story, Waid and artist Greg LaRoque are able to definitively complete the baton pass from Barry to Wally.
+With this story, Waid and artist Greg LaRoque definitively complete the passing of the baton pass from Barry to Wally.
 The duo, along with editor Brian Augustyn, spoke with Newsarama at length about The Flash and 'The Return of Barry Allen.'